 Trying to find out more has been strange – there is almost nothing in the last few years anywhere on the net.
 Many of the advanced chess tournaments have died out, along with several websites and forums.
 All I find when I look up the topic is popular tech articles proudly proclaiming that hybrid chess proves human/computer teams are just the best.

-But I did a hidden treasure trove of data in the form of correspondence chess, which reveals that all is not rosy in the world of chess hybridisation.
+But I did discover a hidden treasure trove of data in the form of correspondence chess, which reveals that all is not rosy in the world of chess hybridisation.
 Correspondence chess is played via … correspondence, obviously.
 It occurs over long time scales (often days per move), without real time or real world interaction.
 Since there is no way to tell what your opponent is doing (or to ban chess computers), this became a prime venue for hybrid chess.

 What we see is that in world championships, the draw rate skyrocketed.